Tunnelling to a Collection of TCP Services

 On that page, also configure the Service Connection Details, such as an Assigned Listen Port and whether or not end users are able to override the settings.

-In the Banyan App, end users will see a single entry per collection of TCP services.
-Once they click into the Service details view, they can click Connect to launch banyanproxy and create an HTTP Connect tunnel with the Banyan Enforcement Component.
+In the app, end users will see a single entry per collection of TCP services.
+Once they click into the Service details view, they can click Connect to launch banyanproxy

-3. On the end-user’s TCP client, configure the HTTP Proxy setting for the specified address on localhost.
+3. On the end-user’s TCP client, configure the HTTP Proxy setting for the specified address on localhost

 Once the client is configured for the HTTP Connect Proxy, the end-user can enter the address of their TCP service as normal and they will be able to securely connect to it.